Jonathan-Racaud/awesome-beef/README.md

 - [Official documentation](https://beeflang.org/docs) - Official documentation explaining how the language works and its philosophy.
 - [Corelib documentation](https://www.beeflang.org/docs/doxygen/corlib/html/index.html) - Auto generated documentation for the core library.
 - [Official repository](https://github.com/beefytech/Beef) - Repository hosting the language and its associated IDE.

+## LSP
+An unofficial LSP compatible with Visual Studio Code and other LSP-compatible editors is available at: [Beef LSP](https://github.com/MineGame159/Beef/tree/lsp/BeefLsp)

 # Frameworks and Libraries
 ## Algorithms